 To help you hit the road with ease, I’ve put together a checklist of my favorite road trip essentials – simple and useful gear that will help you maximize your time on the road.
-With this checklist, there’s no need for a tricked out van or a daily game of Tetris, just the necessities for staying safe and having an incredible time.
+With this packing list, there’s no need for a tricked out van or a daily game of Tetris, just the necessities for staying safe and having an incredible time.
 Not sure where you are going yet?
 Get some road trip destination ideas here!

 Start loading up your car with this Road Trip Essentials Packing Checklist.